MirraLis/x64-calc-popper-shellcode/README.md

 ## Closing Note
 I left my comments in there.
 They show my thought process while i was making it.
 I hope it helps in understanding the code if analyse it.

+This binary is for educational security research only.
+Do not run it on any system you do not own.